 But there's good news for people with nummular dermatitis: Simple preventive measures may be the key to avoiding future outbreaks.
 Extremely dry skin is often a trigger, so it's important to hydrate the skin using concentrated moisturizers or lotions.
 Limit your showers to one five-minute shower a day and don't use extremely hot water because this can dry out the skin [source: Mayo Clinic].
 Use a humidifier in your home to keep moisture in the air.
 And wear loose-fitting cotton clothing washed in unscented detergents to avoid unnecessary skin irritation [source: American Osteopathic College of Dermatology].

-To read more about dermatitis, check out the links on the next page.
+To read more about dermatitis, check out the links below.